 - IT certification examinations (Microsoft, Novell, CompTIA, Cisco, SUN, Oracle)

 - Other examinations that are recommended for credit by the American Council on Education (ACE)

-All distance learning courses require the use of a computer.
+All distance learning courses require the use of a computer and reliable internet.
 You will need access to a computer to communicate with the facilitator and other students through the MyExcelsior Community.
-Courses delivered via CD-ROM do not require access to the Internet to complete the course.
-However, email communication is required.

 The same rates for in-state and out-of-state students apply to undergraduate and graduate distance learning courses offered through Excelsior College.